Few things are as fun as planning a vacation.

 At least that’s the expectation.
 Vacation planning is exciting, but it’s also overwhelming.
 Lazy planning or a lack of planning can turn your high expectations into a nightmare.
 Reservations may not be made, the latest weather pattern might be missed, and you might find yourself completely disorganized when it comes to what you’re doing and where you’re going.

-Don’t let your vacation spiral, especially if you’re lucky enough to be visiting Anna Maria Island.
+Don’t let your vacation spiral, especially if you’re lucky enough to be going on Anna Maria Island vacation.

 It’s pretty hard to get stressed here.
 However, you want to make the most of your plans – so make sure your plans are in place.

 We’re here to help.
 With a little bit of preparation and effort, you can have a better time in Anna Maria Island than you even thought possible.

 Anna Maria Island Vacation: Get a Lay of the Land

 If this is your first time visiting our little section of Florida’s Gulf coast, you’ll want to understand what Anna Maria Island encompasses and where you actually are.

 Anna Maria Island is actually a barrier island on the Coast of Manatee County.
 It’s on the shores of the Gulf of Mexico and separated from Longboat Key by Longboat Pass.
 Tampa Bay is to the north and there are about seven miles total to the entire island.